szhao-brd/lab-git-commands/README.md

    cd <drive>:/repos/lab-git-commands
   ```

 ##### 3.2.
 Stash changes
 \*note: the git stached changes is a temp space where git manages the temporary memory of point-in-time changes.
 All changes need to be stached first, before they can be committed to the git history.
   ```sh
    git add --all
   ```

 ##### 3.3.
+Commit changes
-Use below command to COMMIT all the new changes.
+Use the command at the bottom of this section to COMMIT all the new changes.  <br />
 A git commit message editor will automatcially prompt out and ask for a commit message.
-Please enter 'lab commit' in the blank line, as the commit message content.
+Please enter 'lab commit' in the blank line, as the commit message content. <br />
-After that, hit the 'ESC' key on your keyboard, and in the new blank line, type ':wq' and hit 'Enter' key to save the message.
+After that, hit the 'ESC' key on your keyboard, and in the new blank line, type ':wq' and hit 'Enter' key to save the message. <br />
-Git will commit the changes once the message is saved successfully
+Git will commit the changes once the message is saved successfully.

   ```sh
    git commit
   ```